geelen/glenmaddern.com/src/lib/articles/css-modules.md

 Working with Sass or LESS, each file that you `@import` gets processed in the same global workspace.
 It's how you can define variables or mixins in one file and use them in all your component files.
 It's useful, but as soon as your variable names threaten to clash with each other (since it's another global namespace), you inevitably refactor out a `variables.scss` or `settings.scss`, and you lose visibility into which components depend on which variables.
 And your settings file becomes [unwieldy](https://github.com/twbs/bootstrap-sass/blob/master/assets/stylesheets/bootstrap/_variables.scss).

-There are better methodologies, in fact Ben Smithett's [post about using Sass & Webpack together](http://bensmithett.com/smarter-css-builds-with-webpack/) was a direct influence on the CSS Modules project and I encourage you to read it, but you're still constrained by the global nature of Sass.
+There are better methodologies (in fact Ben Smithett's [post about using Sass & Webpack together](http://bensmithett.com/smarter-css-builds-with-webpack/) was a direct influence on the CSS Modules project and I encourage you to read it) but you're still constrained by the global nature of Sass.

 CSS Modules runs on a single file at a time, so there's no global context to pollute.
 And like in JavaScript where we can `import` or `require` our dependencies, CSS Modules lets us `compose` from another file: